ericmercer/sha3-verification/README.md

 * The Yices SMT solver.

 ### Downloading SAW and Solvers
 We recommend that you use the binaries provided by Galois to download SAW.
 You can find these binaries on the [SAW tool website](https://saw.galois.com/downloads.html).
 Links to each of the solvers we used can also be found on this site.
-The Cryptol compiler and interpreter is included in the SAW binary, or can be downloaded separately [here] (https://cryptol.net/downloads.html).
+The Cryptol compiler and interpreter is included in the SAW binary, or can be downloaded separately [here](https://cryptol.net/downloads.html).

 ### Commands to run proof
 ##### C code compile command